Diyarbakır

 Situated around a high plateau by the banks of the Tigris river on which stands the historic Diyarbakır Fortress, it is the administrative capital of the Diyarbakır Province of southeastern Turkey.
 It is the second-largest city in the Southeastern Anatolia Region.
-As of December 2021, the Metropolitan Province population was 1,791,373 of whom 1,129,218 lived in the built-up (or metro) area made of the 4 urban districts (Bağlar, Kayapınar, Sur and Yenişehir).
+As of December 2024, the Metropolitan Province population was 1,833,684 of whom 1,164,940 lived in the built-up (or metro) area made of the 4 urban districts (Bağlar, Kayapınar, Sur and Yenişehir).

 Diyarbakır has been a main focal point of the conflict between the Turkish state and various Kurdish separatist groups, and is seen by many Kurds as the de facto capital of Kurdistan.
-The city was intended to become the capital of an independent Kurdistan following the Treaty of Sèvres, but this was disregarded following subsequent political developments.
+The city was intended to become the capital of an independent Kurdistan following the 1920 Treaty of Sèvres, but this was disregarded following subsequent political developments.

-On 6 February 2023 Diyarbakır was affected by the twin Turkey-Syria earthquakes, which inflicted some damage on its castle.
+On 6 February 2023 Diyarbakır was affected by the twin Turkey-Syria earthquakes, which inflicted some damage on its city walls.

 Names and etymology

+The city of Diyarbakır has been known by numerous names throughout its history, reflecting the succession of polities and populations that have controlled it.
+The city's naming conventions are a subject of historical, linguistic, and modern political significance.
 In ancient times the city was known as Amida, a name which could derive from an older Assyrian toponym Amedi.
 The name Āmid was also used in Arabic.
-The name Amit is found in Empire of Trebizond official documents from 1358.
+The name Amit is found in official documents of the Empire of Trebizond from 1358.